-Measure H1.1: Develop a best practice sub-group of the Transport for the South East Freight Forum

-Measure H1.1: Develop a best practice sub-group of the Transport for the South East Freight Forum

-Measure H1.1: Develop a best practice sub-group of the Transport for the South East Freight Forum

-Measure H1.1: Develop a best practice sub-group of the Transport for the South East Freight Forum
+Key short- term actions for Transport for the South East by 2025 Asks of delivery partners Measure H1.1 Develop a best practice sub-group of the Transport for the South East Freight Forum Local Government Measure H1.1 Develop a best practice sub-group of the Transport for the South East Freight Forum Operators Measure H1.1 Develop a best practice sub-group of the Transport for the South East Freight Forum Businesses Gateways Measure H1.1 Develop a best practice sub-group of the Transport for the South East Freight Forum Measure H1.1 Develop a best practice sub-group of the Transport for the South East Freight Forum Academia Measure H1.1 Develop a best practice sub-group of the Transport for the South East Freight Forum this Strategic Action and its component are designed to enhance not just the sustainability of freight movement and logistics activity but to enhance efficiency through identifying trends and sharing best practice.

-Measure H1.1: Develop a best practice sub-group of the Transport for the South East Freight Forum
+To improve the efficiency of the operation of the freight and logistics sector in the Transport for the South East area:

-Measure H1.1: Develop a best practice sub-group of the Transport for the South East Freight Forum
+To enhance the contribution of the freight and logistics sector as an important industrial sector and employer in the Transport for the South East area:

-- SO1.
-To improve the efficiency of the operation of the freight and logistics sector in the Transport for the South East area: - this Strategic Action and its component are designed to enhance not just the sustainability of freight movement and logistics activity but to enhance efficiency through identifying trends and sharing best practice. - SO2.
-To enhance the contribution of the freight and logistics sector as an important industrial sector and employer in the Transport for the South East area: - by showcasing trends in the industry and factors affecting it, as well as sharing best practice. - SO4.
-To improve the safety of the freight sector through reductions in the number of accidents involving goods vehicles, particularly with vulnerable road users: - by sharing best practice among members of the sub-group, focusing on reducing environmental and societal impacts, as well as efficiency improvements. - SO6.
-To reduce the impact of freight and logistics operations on the environment through a reduction in air pollution and greenhouse gas emissions from the sector to achieve net-zero by 2050 at the latest: - ✓ by reducing the environmental impacts of freight movement and logistics activity.
+by showcasing trends in the industry and factors affecting it, as well as sharing best practice.

+To improve the safety of the freight sector through reductions in the number of accidents involving goods vehicles, particularly with vulnerable road users:

+by sharing best practice among members of the sub-group, focusing on reducing environmental and societal impacts, as well as efficiency improvements.

+J

+To reduce the impact of freight and logistics operations on the environment through a reduction in air pollution and greenhouse gas emissions from the sector to achieve net-zero by 2050 at the latest:

+by reducing the environmental impacts of freight movement and logistics activity.

-I. Increase Provision of Logistics Land and Property
+I .
+Increase Provision of Logistics Land and Property

-- 4.62 Land use planning is a key component of strategic planning.
+4.62 Land use planning is a key component of strategic planning.
 Logistics operators require land for goods warehousing and vehicle depots in the correct locations, close to key customer bases and the strategic transport network.
 Often however, the requirements of the sector can be overlooked by the planning system, with housing often taking priority within vacant parcels of land.
-Within the Transport for the South East area there is currently a mix of warehousing and distribution class land, particularly in the M25 corridor, and around key gateways such as Heathrow airport and the Solent. - 4.63 Local Planning Authorities are responsible for land use planning decisions within their respective geographical boundary.
+Within the Transport for the South East area there is currently a mix of warehousing and distribution class land, particularly in the M25 corridor, and around key gateways such as Heathrow airport and the Solent.

+- for land use planning decisions within their respective geographical boundary.
 Modelling (and coordination) at a strategic level on the distribution and development of land uses across the region, particularly use class Class B8, would offer an overarching view on provision and decisions influencing supply and demand.
-This is especially pertinent near the Strategic Road Network. - 4.64 Transport for the South East will work to ensure that as far as is possible, existing assets and land classification for logistics and warehousing use is not converted to housing or retail use.
-Similarly, Transport for the South East will work to ensure sufficient provision is made in Local Plans to ensure the industry retains sufficient capacity to serve the needs of customers in a timely and environmentally efficient manner, minimising use of the road network and securing skilled jobs in the region. - 4.65 Transport for the South East will work with key stakeholders from the Freight Forum to spread good practice land use classification policies to local planning authorities and will undertake a detailed review of trends within this sector in order to understand potential mismatches between forecast demand and supply of logistics land.
+This is especially pertinent near the Strategic Road Network.

+- Transport for the South East will work to ensure that as far as is possible, existing assets and land classification for logistics and warehousing use is not converted to housing or retail use.
+Similarly, Transport for the South East will work to ensure sufficient provision is made in Local Plans to ensure the industry retains sufficient capacity to serve the needs of customers in a timely and environmentally efficient manner, minimising use of the road network and securing skilled jobs in the region.

+- with key stakeholders from the Freight

+Forum to spread good practice land use

+classification policies to local planning

+authorities and will undertake a detailed

+review of trends within this sector in order

+to understand potential mismatches

+between forecast demand and supply of

+logistics land.